 Master of Laws (Labour Law & Relations ) (University of Sydney)

 "Why do I love the wonderful world of workplace relations?
 Because there’s never a dull moment.
 Whether it’s a scurrilous workplace investigation, managing a sensitive departure or defending a claim, my approach is to take ownership of the issue, hatch a plan and implement a strategy, so the client can get on with running their business."

-Successfully defending a disability discrimination claim under the Anti-Discrimination Act 1977 (NSW): Murtough v NSW Bar Association (no.3) NSWADT 234
+Successfully defending a long running and complex disability discrimination claim under the Anti-Discrimination Act 1977 (NSW): Murtough v NSW Bar Association (no.3) NSWADT 234

 Specific areas of focus

 Workplace litigation: Experienced and strategic litigator with particular expertise in unfair dismissal, general protections and bullying claims

 Discrimination and sexual harassment: Extensive experience defending claims in the NSW Civil & Administrative Decisions Tribunal, Federal Circuit Court and Federal Court, including claims in the provision of goods and services